w3f/w3f-education/docs/Rust/section6/traits.md

 }
 ```

-This function defines a trait `DigitalBank`, which also define a **method signature**, called `transfer`.
-This signature is a blueprint for what we expect any type that *implements* `DigitalBank` as a trait.
+This function defines a trait `DigitalBank`, which also defines a **method signature**, called `transfer`.
+This signature is a blueprint for what we expect from any type that *implements* `DigitalBank` as a trait.

 ## Common Traits in Rust

-As you may have already seen, there are quite a few traits which are used in under-the-hood in Rust.
+As you may have already seen, there are quite a few traits that are used in Rust.
 A few common traits are:

 - [Debug](https://doc.rust-lang.org/std/fmt/trait.Debug.html) - formats the output in a debugging context.
 - [PartialEq](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html) - A trait for equality comparisons.
 - [Clone](https://doc.rust-lang.org/std/clone/trait.Clone.html) - Describes how a new value can be created, or "Cloned".

-There are many more, but these when used in conjunction with the `derive` macro with structs can be very useful in making structs more pleasant to handle.
+There are many more, but these, when used in conjunction with the `derive` macro with structs, can be very useful in making structs more pleasant to handle.

 ### Using the derive macro

 A line you may have encountered above a `struct` declaration is `#[derive()]`.
 This is what is called a **procedural macros**, which create a sort of auto-implementation for a set of compatible traits.
-Between the parentheses, any traits compatible with this macro along with the struct's fields within can be implemented:
+Between the parentheses, any traits compatible with this macro, along with the struct's fields within can be implemented:

 ```rust
 #[derive(Clone)]